sersad-ru/MultiSens/README.md

 ```

 ** Attention! ** Don't forget to clear `EEPROM` settings after changing active plugin
 list or order of plugins in this list.
+To do this hold down the `DOWN` button then press the
+`RESET` button.

 ## Adding plugins